pwwang/Bioinformatics-cheatsheet/README.md

 - **Phasing/Haplotype Estimation**: In genetics, haplotype estimation (also known as "phasing") refers to the process of statistical estimation of haplotypes from genotype data.
 - **ICD**: The International Statistical Classification of Diseases and Related Health Problems, usually called by the short-form name International Classification of Diseases (ICD), is the international "standard diagnostic tool for epidemiology, health management and clinical purposes". [@Wiki](https://en.wikipedia.org/wiki/International_Statistical_Classification_of_Diseases_and_Related_Health_Problems)
 - **MAF - Minor Allele Frequency**: MAF refers to the frequency at which the second most common allele occurs in a given population.
 SNPs with a minor allele frequency of 5% or greater were targeted by the HapMap project.
+- **LOH - Loss Of Heterozygosity**: Loss of heterozygosity (LOH) is a gross chromosomal event that results in loss of the entire gene and the surrounding chromosomal region. [@Wiki](https://en.wikipedia.org/wiki/Loss_of_heterozygosity)

 #### Genetic Variant/Disease Databases
 - **[dbSNP](http://www.ncbi.nlm.nih.gov/SNP/)**: The Single Nucleotide Polymorphism Database (dbSNP) is a free public archive for genetic variation within and across different species developed and hosted by the National Center for Biotechnology Information (NCBI) in collaboration with the National Human Genome Research Institute (NHGRI).